 Medical imaging software is a specialized field, so we don’t expect everyone who joins our team to have a strong background in it.
 Many of our projects have challenges that are not unique to the medical imaging.
 That being said, you do need to be interested in medical imaging, have some mathematical background, and have a desire to learn more to be a successful part of our software team.

-We Are a Fully Remote Team
+We Are a Remote Only Company

 Working remotely allows for a flexible work schedule.
 For example, David’s wife is a nurse.
 She works night shifts and during many weekends, but is frequently off during the work week.
 If David did not have the flexible schedule that remote work affords, he would see his wife much less often.
 As it is, he can work longer days when she works, and work shorter days when she is off.
 Also, because he works from home, he can see her when she wakes up in the afternoons.